Dead Island 2: Gameplay

 Players can use a variety of melee weapons, such as a sledgehammer, to fight against zombies in Dead Island 2.

-Like its predecessor, it is an action role-playing game played from a first-person perspective.
+Like its predecessor, Dead Island 2 is an action role-playing game played from a first-person perspective.
+While players can play the game solo, it also supports three-player cooperative multiplayer.
 Dead Island 2 takes place in Los Angeles in the midst of a zombie apocalypse.
-At the beginning of the game, players select from one of six playable characters as their player avatar called a slayer.
-Each of them has their own unique skills and abilities.
-They have to choose from one of two defensive abilities, either learning to block hostile attacks, or dodge them.
+At the beginning of the game, players select from one of six playable characters as their player avatar, called a Slayer, each with their own unique skills and abilities.
+They have to choose from one of two defensive abilities, either learning to block or dodge hostile attacks; a well-timed dodge or block can open up opportunities for counterattack.
 The game's world is divided into 10 different zones.
 While the player can freely explore each zone, they must travel between different zones through Zone Exits.
 As the player progresses in the game, they will unlock fast travel points, allowing them to travel to different locations quickly.
+Each location also has their own side quests and unique zombie types.

-Players can pick up both ranged and melee weapons.
-Each weapon can be further customized with mods, which add elemental effects, and perks, which can alter the player's stat.
-The game features a system named "FLESH", which stands for "Fully Locational Evisceration System for Humanoids".
-It is a procedurally generated dismemberment system which can create weapon-appropriate wounds on zombies, allowing players to break their skin, bones and internal organs.
-Weapons are divided into different rarity, with Rare and Superior weapons being generally more powerful.
-In addition, players can use the environment to their advantage.
-For instance, an electric weapon can be thrown into a puddle, electrocuting all enemies standing on it.
+Players can pick up both ranged and melee weapons to defeat enemies.
+Both types of weapons are divided into four different categories, each having their own combat focus and facilitating a certain playstyle.
+For instance, headhunting weapons deal devastating damage to an enemy's head, while maiming weapons can effectively tear their limbs.
+Each weapon also has their own attributes; for example, Force dictates how much the player character's stamina will be drained while using it, while Speed determines how frequent the player can swing the weapon consecutively.
+Weapons can be further customized with mods, which add elemental effects, and perks, which can alter the player's stats.
+Players can equip any two throwable weapons (dubbed "Curveballs" in-game) at a time, each with a short cooldown after use.
+The game features a system named "FLESH" (Fully Locational Evisceration System for Humanoids), a procedurally generated dismemberment system which can create weapon-appropriate wounds on zombies, allowing players to break their skin, bones and internal organs.
+Weapons are divided into different tiers of rarity, with Rare and Superior weapons being generally more powerful.
+Players can also use the environment to their advantage; for instance, an electric weapon can be thrown into a puddle, electrocuting all enemies standing on it.
 Weapons will gradually degrade and eventually break, though players can repair them at workbenches.
+The workbenches can also be used to upgrade and scrap weapons, as well as crafting ammunition and medkits using materials and blueprints found in the game's world.